dekelIdo/dekelIdo/README.md

 <h1 align="center">👋 Hi, I’m Dekel Ido</h1>
-<p size="20px" align="center">**At the moment I'm looking for the place that will give me an opportunity and I can bring to light the skills and talent that I have.**</p>
+**At the moment I'm looking for the place that will give me an opportunity and I can bring to light the skills and talent that I have.**

 •  🧲 A people's person and a tech lover.